shawnmharris/tachyon/README.md

 3) Always add virtual destructors to every class

-4) If using a Contract or Interface, create a second Implementation class and inherit from your Interface.
+4) If using a Contract or Interface, create a second Implementation class and inherit from the Interface.

 5) Make sure your constructor is <strong>protected</strong> and make sure you have a static function to create new instances as shown below in the Create method.
 The static method can be named whatever you like, the important thing is that it takes no parameters and returns a pointer to a tachyon::Component (The importantance of this will become clear later).